216 Mandeville Center for the Arts

 Statement—Students are required to submit an essay of one-to-three pages on the direction of their work and its relationship to contemporary art.
 This essay should be critical in nature, refer explicitly to the student’s own work, and may refer to other artists, recent events in art history, and issues in domains other than art that have bearing on the student’s process, thought, and work.

 Please note that no application will be processed until all required information has been received.
-Students should submit applications with the application fee to the graduate admissions office using the UC San Diego online application on or before Wednesday, January 16, 2013.
+Students should submit applications with the application fee to the graduate admissions office using the UC San Diego online application.
 The statement of purpose, transcripts, and letters of recommendation must be sent electronically through the online application.

 First Year Review—This review takes place in the third quarter in residence.
 Students make a formal presentation of their work to a faculty committee; this includes a position paper and an oral examination.
 This presentation is considered a departmental examination, and if at its conclusion the student’s work is judged to be inadequate, the student may be dismissed regardless of GPA, or may be reviewed again in the fourth quarter.

 Seventy-two units of course work, including a four-unit apprentice teaching course, are required.
 Students may select sixteen of these units (four courses) from upper-division undergraduate course offerings.
 (See listings in this catalog.)
 There are six required visual arts core seminars: